 Written around 500BC by high-ranking military general, strategist, and tactician Sun Tzu, this short but masterfully written handbook is the most inspirational warfare manual you will ever read.

 Folded into this small package are compact views on resourcefulness, momentum, cunning, the profit motive, flexibility, integrity, secrecy, speed, positioning, surprise, deception, manipulation, responsibility, and practicality.

 The ancient Chinese master strips away all the familiar trappings of war – the warriors, weapons, forts, and tactics – to reveal the essence of conflict and how to win.

-War is ugly, dirty, brutal, wasteful and expensive.
+War is ugly, dirty, brutal, wasteful, and expensive.
 That is the reality of it.
 Let’s not pretend otherwise.
-All the messages communicated in this book, however, will help you dissect this reality into small pieces of wisdom that can find immediate applicability in they way you use influence and power.
+All the messages communicated in this book, however, will help you dissect this reality into small pieces of wisdom that can find immediate applicability on the way you deal with influence and power.

 30 Challenges – 30 Days – Zero Excuses

 “The challenging nature of the cosmos can only be tamed by making the concept of challenge an integral constituent of one’s existance.”

 Okay, so I’m a little biased about this one.
 This is my best selling ebook and a project that has impacted thousands of lives.

 The world, as a whole, is a challenging playground.
 One needs to internalize this challenging nature of the cosmos and embed it in his or her daily processes.